diagrid-labs/kubecon-na-2023/README.md

 ### Diagrid Booth

-Come visit the Diagrid sponsor booth to talk about [Dapr](https://dapr.io) and our products, get some swag, enter the lottery to win the Lego NASA Apollo Moonlander,and get a signed copy of [Platform engineering on K8s](https://www.manning.com/books/platform-engineering-on-kubernetes) by @salaboy!
+Come visit the Diagrid sponsor booth to:

+- Talk about [Dapr](https://dapr.io) and our products.
+- Get some swag and enter the lottery to win the Lego NASA Apollo Moonlander.
+- Obtain a signed copy of [Platform engineering on K8s](https://www.manning.com/books/platform-engineering-on-kubernetes) by @salaboy!

 ## 2 KubeCon